-“The shirt, waistcoat, and bowtie are white and the shoes are black patent leather with black laces,” Chertoff notes.
+"The shirt, waistcoat, and bowtie are white, and the shoes are black patent leather with black laces," Chertoff notes.
 Modern interpretations of white tie attire are slightly more lenient and allow men to incorporate a touch of personality with pieces like colorful or patterned bowties.
-Similar to women, white gloves are also optional for men.
+Like for women, white gloves are also optional for men.

 White Tie Attire Etiquette